Here’s what it is really like to stay in a yurt.

 Staying in the yurt

-The first evening, we nipped over after my husband finished work, and ended up cooking burgers on the gas barbecue while the wind did its best to blow out the flames and blow the burger buns off the table.
+The first evening, we nipped over after my husband finished work.
+We ended up cooking burgers on the gas barbecue while the wind did its best to blow out the flames and blow the burger buns off the table.
 So that was fun.

-The yurt itself was reasonably warm anyway, and warmed up quickly when we shoved a few logs in the wood burner.
+The yurt itself was reasonably warm anyway, and quickly got warmer when we shoved a few logs in the wood burner.
 It looked lovely in flickering lantern light and – as with any camping – we probably went to bed earlier than we normally would, once it got dark.
 It felt surprisingly cosy when we were all tucked up under our covers.

-On the day when we got back later the normal, I was really glad we brought back fish and chips rather than wrestling with the gas barbecue during a storm.
+On the day when we got back late, I was really glad we’d bought fish and chips rather than wrestling with the gas barbecue during a storm.

 My 10-year-old enjoyed playing with other children staying on the same site, whether rearranging the giant chess and draughts set or playing cricket on the green spaces.

-We’d chosen a location surrounded by various places we don’t normally visit, and tried to take advantage of stuff that was still open despite COVID-19.
+We’d chosen a location surrounded by various places we don’t usually visit, and tried to take advantage of stuff that was still open despite COVID-19.

-We loved visiting Clare Castle Country Park, complete with picturesque ruins and nature walks, and essential ice cream and playground appreciated by the kids.
+We loved visiting Clare Castle Country Park, complete with picturesque ruins and nature walks, plus essential ice cream and playground appreciated by the kids.
 It also had a handy Co-op for food.

 I spent an arm and a leg on tickets for a Tudor renactment day at Kentwell Hall, to inflict something vaguely educational on the kids.
 We visited Ely to admire the cathedral, visit the shops and stock up on school shoes.